Duckabush River Bridge

 The Duckabush River Bridge is a bridge over the Duckabush River in the Olympic Peninsula in Washington, United States.
 It is listed in the National Register of Historic Places.

 History

 As the state of Washington grew, road construction grew in demand.
-In the 1920's and 30's a series of five reinforced concrete tied arches were constructed within the State.
+In the 1920s and 30's a series of five reinforced concrete tied arches were constructed within the State.
 Like In these arches, the deck slab is hung by suspenders from a pair of arch ribs above the roadway.
 In most arches, massive abutments and foundations are necessary to resist the horizontal thrust exerted by the arch on the skewbacks.
 In a tied arch design, the horizontal thrust is resisted by longitudinal ties.
 In the five tied arches in Washington, the deck slab itself acts as a tie.
 This design eliminates the need of massive abutments to counter the horizontal thrust.
 This concrete, through tied, ribbed arch was constructed in 1934 by the West Coast Construction Company.